Parallels/RAS-PowerShell/RAS-Template-update/README.md

 The template script follows these steps:

 1. Finds any user sessions in the RDSH or VDI pool and logs them off.
 2. Disables the RDSH Group.
 (RDSH servers are unregistered and removed from the RDSH Group.
-In case of VDI template, the VMs are shut down.)
+In case of VDI template, VMs are shut down.)
 3. Enters maintenance mode.
 4. Exits maintenance mode with updated guest VMs switch.
 5. Recreates Guest VMs.